 Preventing small dog syndrome

 It is easier to avoid small dog syndrome altogether by treating your little dog just like you would treat a big dog.
-Take him to training classes and puppy playgroups.
+Take it to training classes and puppy playgroups.
 Provide adequate socialization and exposure.
 Practice leash walking (this is a big one!).

 If your dog shows any beginning behavioral problems (such as resource guarding), address them right away.
 The longer you wait, the worse they will get.
 It is usually not too difficult to solve an issue that is just arising.
 Dealing with already ingrained problem behavior is going to be much more challenging.

 The vast majority of all small dogs have issues with going for walks.
-They might be highly reactive or pull incessantly on leash.
+They might be highly reactive or pull incessantly on a leash.
 Owners often ignore this and simply pick up their dogs if they become too wound up.

 Little dogs should go through the same leash walking process as large breeds.
 This means teaching them to stay by your side, ignore distractions and not react to other dogs or people.
 In most leash walking classes, we rarely see owners of small dogs.
 This is a shame – they need to learn good leash manners just as much as their larger cousins!